bruskez/latex-to-web-pipeline/README.md

 ## Overview

-This project demonstrates a **clean, reproducible workflow** for converting LaTeX documents into **web-friendly HTML representations**, with explicit support for **navigation, versioning, and change tracking**.
+This project demonstrates a **clean, reproducible workflow** for converting LaTeX documents into **web-friendly HTML representations**, with support for **navigation, versioning, and change tracking**.

-The goal is to explore how technical LaTeX documents can be ingested, processed, and exposed in formats suitable for online browsing and future search or AI-assisted use.
+It enables the ingestion, processing, and display of LaTeX content in formats suited for online browsing and AI-assisted use.

 ---